-HPV Lumière Classique is not an ordinary company and it shows in the history.
-The origin is on the Herengracht in Amsterdam.
+HPV Lumière Classique is no ordinary company and that can be seen in the history.
+The origin lies on the Herengracht in Amsterdam.
 Johannes “Harrie” Vrisekoop had a business there in 1937 in painting supplies, called Artipictura.
-Among other things, the artist Karel Appel was his customer.
-After the war Johannes and his brother Pieter continued in the Herenstraat.
+Among others the artist Karel Appel was his customer.
+After the war Johannes continued with his brother Pieter in the Herenstraat.
 The name HPV Lumière Classique originated there: Harrie-Pieter-Vrisekoop.
 Their father also worked in the business.
 It was here that the sale of lamps began.
-There was a lack of raw materials and that is why he had artists paint caps with a delft blue motif.
+There was a lack of raw materials and that is why he had artists paint caps with a mineral blue motif.
 He put these caps on old wine vases.
 That was a great success, the lamps were sold throughout the Netherlands.

-During the Korean War, the price of copper and bronze exploded.
-People handed in masses of bronze statues and older chandeliers to the metal traders in the Jordaan.
+During the Korean War, the price of copper and bronze skyrocketed.
+People handed in bronze statues and older chandeliers en masse to the metal dealers in the Jordaan.
 Also at HPV Lumière Classique, with the question: “can you do something with this?”
-From then on we started to restore.
-Our specialization was born from this coincidental circumstance: restoring chandeliers.
-Over the past 80 years we have gained great expertise in this area and we have built up an impressive stock of original parts in bronze and crystal.
-Having style lighting made to measure was therefore a logical extension of our service package.
+From then on we started restoring.
+From this fortuitous circumstance, our specialization arose: restoring chandeliers.
+Over the past 80 years, we have achieved great expertise in this area and have built up an impressive stock of original parts in bronze and crystal.
+Having style lighting made to measure was therefore a logical extension of our range of services.